Enel Green Power

 Enel Green Power S.p.A. is an Italian multinational renewable energy corporation, headquartered in Rome.

 The company was formed as a subsidiary of the power generation firm Enel in December 2008.
 It has operations in five continents generating energy from solar, geothermal, wind and hydropower sources.
-As of 2024, it manages a capacity of 67,2 GW (3,4 GW Storage), with an annual production of 74,5 TWh and has over 1300 plants worldwide.
+As of 2026, it manages a capacity of 66,8 GW (3,5 GW Storage) and has over 1,400 plants worldwide.